 In most cases, there will be a large measure of stability, since the extent of change from year to year is likely to be limited unless there has been a significant restructure of services.

 You should not agree to a change in your job plan that you do not think is clinically justified or contractually compliant.
-If you have concerns that the proposed changes go beyond what you can be reasonably asked, it is worth checking with our Employment Advisory Service.
+If you have concerns that the proposed changes go beyond what you can be reasonably asked, it is worth checking with one of our advisers.

 In preparation for the job plan review, you should: